jasoncolburne/prisoners-dilemma/README.md

 make simulate rounds=200
 ```

-## adding a strategy
+## Adding a Strategy

-add a file in the strategies directory. it should conform to the interface defined in
+Add a file in the strategies directory.
+It should conform to the interface defined in
 strategy.py (implement cooperate() which should return true to cooperate and false to defect).

-after you add the strategy logic, add it to the list at the bottom of main.py after
+To enter the strategy in the tournament, add it to the list at the bottom of main.py
-importing.
+after importing.

-here is a full example:
+Here is a full example:

 `strategies/titfortwotats.py`
 ```python